What Is Poison Ivy?

 Baking Soda Paste

-Baking soda is soothing to the skin, improves restore pH balance, and draws out toxins.
-You’ll be able to put it during a bath, mentioned above or, create a paste with three parts bicarbonate to 1 part water and dab it on a poison ivy rash.
+Baking soda is soothing to the skin, improves restores pH balance, and draws out toxins.
+You’ll be able to put it during a bath, as mentioned above, or, create a paste with three parts bicarbonate to 1 part water and dab it on a poison ivy rash.

 If you’re fresh out of cucumber, choose a banana instead!
 Rubbing the within of a peel over the affected area is alleged to supply a cooling effect to help soothe your skin instantly.

 It seems too good to be true when it involves home remedies for poison ivy rash and swelling.
-Lemon isn’t only good for your overall health and one of all the most effective home remedies for poison ivy that you should put in your pocket.
-Because the same because the benefits of vinegar, lemon effectively reduces the rash and itchy areas.
+Lemon isn’t only good for your overall health and is one of the most effective home remedies for poison ivy that you should put in your pocket.
+Because of the same benefits of vinegar, lemon effectively reduces rash and itchy areas.

 Aloe Vera Gel